RutgersCSSystems/crossprefetch-asplos24-artifacts/README.md

 To evaluate RocksDB on F2FS, we need to umount the current filesystem, format the disk, and mount the F2FS on the same folder.

 **Please note that all previous data and results will be deleted!
-Make sure to backup all your results before you execute the following instructions.**
+Make sure to backup all your results (all `RESULT.csv` files) before you execute the following instructions.**

 ```
 sudo umount ~/ssd